About Graduate Studies

 Graduate Studies Core Values

-Committed to excellence, Shepherd University and Graduate Studies and Continuing Education (GSCE) embrace the following five core values:
+Committed to excellence, Shepherd University and Graduate and Professional Studies (GPS) embrace the following five core values:

 Shepherd University creates a community of learners who integrate teaching, scholarship, and learning into their lives.
 In order to create challenging, relevant experiences, inside and outside of the classroom, the University continually evaluates and assesses student learning.
 We recognize and accommodate diverse learning styles and perspectives necessary for global understanding.